Regulation C10: Research Degrees (excluding Professional Doctorates)

 (d) successfully completed Part 1 of a Professional/Taught Doctorate at a higher education institution.

-2.3 We can withdraw your registration if we find that you submitted a fraudulent application to the University.
+2.3 We wil withdraw your registration if we find that you submitted a fraudulent application to the University.

 2.4 If you require student visa route sponsorship to study in the UK you must meet the entrance criteria for the programme of study (see paragraph 2.1 above) and the requirements, rules and responsibilities of the UK Home Office for sponsorship.
 An offer of admittance to the degree programme does not guarantee student visa route sponsorship and any offer of sponsorship is made at our discretion.

-3.1 You must enrol with the University within one week of starting your programme.
-You must re-register in each academic year by a date set by the Head of Student Records and Examinations.
+3.1 You must enrol with the University within three weeks of starting your programme.
+You must re-register in each academic year by a date set by Academic Registry.

-4.2 In exceptional circumstances, Senate may approve early submission of a thesis.
+4.2 In exceptional circumstances, the Research Degrees Committee, on behalf of Senate may approve early submission of a thesis.
 However, we reserve the right to charge the full tuition fees for the minimum registration period stated in Regulation C1.

-4.3 Students taking higher degrees by research must:
+4.3 Postgraduate researchers taking higher degrees by research must:

-(b) (If enrolled on or after August 1st 2013) demonstrate personal development and employability skills which have been gained through various routes including modules, courses and workshops, as well as any compulsory subject specific training required by their Research Institute (RI) or Faculty, as specified in the Research Training Handbook.
+(a) Demonstrate personal development and employability skills which have been gained through various routes including modules, courses and workshops, as well as any subject specific training required by their Faculty.

-5.1 The responsibilities and duties for research degrees are stated in the Code of Practice on Postgraduate Research Degrees.
+5.1 The responsibilities and duties for postgraduate researchers and their supervisors, including the process to be followed for supervisory team changes are stated in the Code of Practice on Postgraduate Research Degrees.

-6.1 You must demonstrate to the relevant Faculty/RI Postgraduate Research Committee that you are suitable for doctoral study at your first Annual Progress Review checkpoint.
+6.1 You must demonstrate to the relevant Faculty Postgraduate Research Committee that you are suitable for doctoral study during your Progress Review 1 meeting (previously known as Doctoral Progression).
 A review must normally take place at 10 months of full-time study, and no later than 12 months (or equivalent for part-time).
-The review will include a formal progression meeting with a panel appointed by the relevant Faculty/RI Postgraduate Research Committee.
+The review will include a formal progression meeting with a panel approved by the School PGR Lead.
 You will not pass doctoral progression until you fulfil the relevant research training requirements as set out in the Code of Practice on Postgraduate Research Degrees.
+For details of when progress reviews are due for different modes of attendance, see the Progress Review Handbook

-6.2 The relevant Faculty/RI Postgraduate Research Committee will decide that:
+6.2 The relevant Faculty Postgraduate Research Committee will decide that:

 (a) you are suitable for doctoral study and can progress; or

-(b) you are not suitable for doctoral study, but are suitable for Level 7 study and should transfer your registration to MPhil and prepare a thesis for submission for an MPhil award; or
+(c) you are not suitable for doctoral study, but are suitable for Level 7 study and should transfer your registration to MPhil and prepare a thesis for submission for an MPhil award.

 6.3 If you are dissatisfied with the decision under paragraph 6.2 above you can appeal the decision (see Regulation B6 Academic Appeals).

-(a) failing to maintain a satisfactory standard of work for at least four calendar weeks resulting in the implementation of the academic warning procedure;
+(a) failing to maintain a satisfactory standard of work or active engagement with your studies for at least four calendar weeks resulting in the implementation of the academic warning procedure;

 (b) dangerous and/or unsatisfactory professional conduct;

-7.3 The Code of Practice on Postgraduate Research Degrees and the Annual and Interim Progress Review Handbook set out the formal procedures for academic warnings, recommendations for withdrawal, and the appeals process.
+7.3 The Code of Practice on Postgraduate Research Degrees and the Progress Review Handbook set out the formal procedures for academic warnings, recommendations for withdrawal, and the appeals process.

-This section of the Regulation is supported by the Leave of Absence Procedure for Research Students, as set out in the Code of Practice on Postgraduate Research Degrees.
+This section of the Regulation is supported by the Leave of Absence Procedure for postgraduate researchers, as set out in the Code of Practice on Postgraduate Research Degrees.

-8.2 You can take a leave of absence only if it is agreed and authorised by the Faculty/RI Postgraduate Research Committee.
+8.2 You can take a leave of absence only if it is agreed and authorised by the Faculty Postgraduate Research Committee.

 8.3 You can request a leave of absence for the following reasons: